As an Amazon Associate, I earn from qualifying purchases.

 - 2 tablespoons all-purpose flour

-- 2 tablespoons instant tapioca, processed to a powder
+- 2 1/2 tablespoons instant tapioca, finely ground into a powder (use spice grinder)

 - 1/8 teaspoon ground cinnamon (optional)